Xtendify/FounderPhone/CONTRIBUTING.md

 ## Populating env variables

 We need to use tunnel so that we can forward API requests from Slack & Twilio to localhost.
 (You can use NgRok for the same, run `ngrok http 3001` or https://www.npmjs.com/package/localtunnel, run `lt --port 3001`).

-Choose your env variables from https://gitlab.com/xtendify/founderphone/founderphone/-/wikis/Available-Slack-Apps-and-Tunnels (do not use variables which has user assigned to it and whichever you choose assign your name after it).
-Replace `SERVER_URL`, `SLACK_CLIENT_ID` and `SLACK_CLIENT_SECRET` in `.env` file.
+Populate `SERVER_URL` based on the same.

 ## Start Server